 There’s Puerto Viejo downtown, where all the amenities you need are within walking distance.
 This area is central to everything and is known for its incredible party scene.
 So if you’re a party animal, the best hotels in Puerto Viejo for you are tight in the town center.

 If you like to stay somewhere quieter, the peaceful towns of Manzanillo or Cahuita will most likely appeal to you.
 Or head to Playa Cocles, a small surf beach located just a short bike ride from Puerto Viejo.
-It’s more relaxing here compared to the downtown area, and you’ll get to be close to the famous Jaguar Rescue Center.
+It’s more relaxing here compared to the downtown area, and you’ll get to be close to the famous Jaguar Rescue Center – one of the best wildlife rescue centers in Costa Rica.

 Manzanillo, on the other hand, is the southernmost town from Puerto Viejo.
 No other roads lead further south from here, so you’re sure to get the peace and quiet you want.
 The downside is that there aren’t many facilities you can find in town.